 Amid all the fullness and festivity of this peak cultural and religious holiday season, I invite you to take a brief moment each day to rest and read through these brief daily reflections.
 I wrote the reflections when I lived in the rolling farmland of Iowa.
 I wrote them for my own journey through Advent, and also shared them with various members and friends at Westminster Presbyterian Church in the Cedar Valley, where I served as a pastor.
-The liturgical readings incorporated into this daily reader were taken from Cycle A.

 I now send these reflections out more widely in book form with the hope that something of my Advent journey might also be helpful to you, perhaps even connecting the inner story of Christmas in a deeper way this year for your continued flourishing in Christ.
 The book is available on Amazon.com or you may order one at your local bookstore.